4 Ways to Deal With Selfish People

 In a delightfully satirical post about selfishness, my PT colleague Adam Grant points out that we are quick to complain about others’ lack of generosity, but far less able to recognize our own failures in this area.
 He makes a good point, but there’s another side of this coin—the fear many of my clients share, that we’re the selfish ones.

 4. Remember that a certain amount of selfishness is healthy.

 Healthy selfishness not only reminds us to take care of ourselves; it makes it possible for us to take care of others.
-Even selfless caring and generosity is not really selfless.
+Even selfless caring and generosity are not really selfless.
 If it makes you feel good to do something for someone else, then it’s still somewhat selfish, isn’t it?
 But that doesn’t make it bad.
-(Another PT colleague, Leon Seltzer, has a great blog on the evolution of the self that addresses this very issue.)
+(Another PT colleague, Leon Seltzer, has a great post on the evolution of the self that addresses this very issue.)

 These are just some suggestions, but I’d love to hear about ways you might have developed to deal with the selfish people in your life.
-Do you agree that children need to be selfish in some ways, but also need to learn to be aware of and responsive to other people’s needs?
+Do you agree that children need to be selfish in some ways but also need to learn to be aware of and responsive to other people’s needs?
 What do you do when you’re feeling that you’re being selfish yourself?
 As always, I’m looking forward to hearing from you!